 Following the broadcast of the final episode in the TV anime adaptation of Koyoharu Gotouge’s Demon Slayer (Kimetsu no Yaiba) manga, a small teaser played announcing an anime film.
 The film itself will adapt the next arc of the series, the Infinite Train arc.

-The film’s full title will be Demon Slayer the Movie: Mugen Train (Kimetsu no Yaiba Movie: Mugen Ressha-hen).
+The film’s full title will be Demon Slayer the Movie: Infinity Train (Kimetsu no Yaiba Movie: Mugen Ressha-hen).
 Details about the film’s release date has yet to be revealed.

 The upcoming arc includes chapters 53 – 66 of the manga, part of the 7th and 8th compiled volumes.